-Fig. 2 | Genome scans of genetic diversity within populations and differentiation between populations across chromosome housing major venom gene families (SVMPs, SVSPs and PLA2s). a, Sliding windows of nucleotide diversity ( $\pi$ ) in C. viridis (CV1) and C. oreganus (CO1) populations and sequence divergence ( $d{xy}$ ) and relative differentiation (Fst) between CV1 and CO1 across chromosome 9 (upper panels) and in the SVMP region (lower panels). b, $\pi$ , $d{xy}$ and Fst for CV1 and CO1 across chromosome 10 (upper) and in the SVSP region (lower). c, $\pi$ , $d{xy}$ and Fst for CV1 and CO1 across chromosome 10 (upper) and in the SVSP region (lower). c, $\pi$ , $d{xy}$ and Fst for CV1 and CO1 across chromosome 15 (upper) and in the PLA2 region (lower).
+Fig. 2 | Genome scans of genetic diversity within populations and differentiation between populations across chromosome housing major venom gene families (SVMPs, SVSPs and PLA2s). a, Sliding windows of nucleotide diversity (π) in C. viridis (CV1) and C. oreganus (CO1) populations and sequence divergence (d{xy}) and relative differentiation (Fst) between CV1 and CO1 across chromosome 9 (upper panels) and in the SVMP region (lower panels). b, π , d{xy} and Fst for CV1 and CO1 across chromosome 10 (upper) and in the SVSP region (lower). c, π , d{xy} and Fst for CV1 and CO1 across chromosome 15 (upper) and in the PLA2 region (lower).
 Shaded points in upper panels show estimates in 10 kb windows and lines show estimates in 100 kb windows.
-In lower panels in a and b, shaded points show estimates in 1kb windows.
+In lower panels in a and b, shaded points show estimates in 1kb windows and lines show estimates in 10 kb windows.
+In lower panels in c, shaded points show estimates in 250 bp windows and lines are estimates in 1kb windows.
 The regions housing venom genes are shaded in grey in all panels.
 Chromosome-specific and genome-wide mean values for each statistic are represented by blue and red dashed horizontal lines.
 The locations of individual venom genes are shown as blue boxes (lower panels).
 The non-venom homologue PLA2gIIE is shown in light purple.
 Panels at the very bottom show regional variation in the proportion of individuals per population with evidence of copy-number variation (percentage CNV) across the venom gene regions.
 Individual genotypes in detected CNV regions were masked.

-weaker structure between C. viridis populations as a consequence of recent northern range expansion.
+weaker structure between C. viridis populations as a consequence of recent northern range expansion65.

-We used the pairwise sequentially Markovian coalescent (PSMC) to infer population demographic histories and to inform forward-timesimulations(describedbelow).PSMCestimatesindicate that each species experienced multiple expansion and contraction events within the last 10 million years (Fig. 1d), including contractions coincident with Pleistocene glacial cycles.
-Inferred population sizes coalesce roughly 3 million years ago, the estimated divergence time for the two species (Fig. 1a).
+We used the pairwise sequentially Markovian coalescent (PSMC66) to infer population demographic histories and to inform forward-timesimulations (described below).
+PSMC estimates indicate that each species experienced multiple expansion and contraction events within the last 10 million years (Fig. 1d), including contractions coincident with Pleistocene glacial cycles.
+Inferred population sizes coalesce roughly 3 million years ago, the estimated divergence time for the two species62 (Fig. 1a).